jayanta17/Car-Price-Prediction/README.md

 ![Features](Features.png)

-* The model using RandomForestRegressor and a RandomizedSearchCV which gave a Mean Absoulte Error of only 60%.
+* The model was built using RandomForestRegressor was used which gave a Mean Absoulte Error of only 60%.